omgshalihin/react-world-clock/README.md

 ## A. Scenario

-React is a hugely appreciated JavaScript library for frontend development.
-This doesn't mean that it's necessarily the best one (it's very good though), but it's very widely adopted and the concepts on which it is built appears in other frameworks as well.
 One of the core concepts of React is that it's component-based.
 Today we'll be exploring this topic by bulding a world clock SPA.

 ## B. What you will be working on today

 In this exercise you will create an SPA with a set of independent clocks showing the time from different time zones.
 Each clock should be an independent component with its own timer.

-## C. Setup
+## C. Instructions

-Use [`create-react-app`](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) to create a new project called `salt-world-clocks`.
-You may use either `yarn` or `npm` as your package manager.

-## D. Lab instructions

 ### Application Architecture